Nick Jensen: Detroit Red Wings

-On May 2, 2013, the Detroit Red Wings signed Jensen to a two-year entry-level contract.

-During the 2014–15 season, Jensen recorded six goals and 21 assists in 75 games for the Grand Rapids Griffins, and ranked second among Griffins defenseman in scoring.
+Jensen was selected by the Detroit Red Wings of the National Hockey League (NHL) in the fifth round, 150th overall, of the 2009 NHL entry draft.
+On May 2, 2013, the Red Wings signed him to a two-year entry-level contract.
+He was assigned to Detroit's American Hockey League (AHL) affiliate, the Grand Rapids Griffins for the 2013–14 season.
+He played 45 games with the Griffins, registering nine assists.
+He also made three appearances with the ECHL's Toledo Walleye.
+The Griffins made the 2014 Calder Cup playoffs and Jensen appeared in ten playoff games, marking one assist.
+During the 2014–15 season, Jensen recorded six goals and 21 assists in 75 games for the Griffins, and ranked second among Griffins defenseman in scoring.
 Jensen finished the season with a plus-30 rating, which was tied for the best plus-minus rating in the AHL.
-On July 13, 2015, the Detroit Red Wings signed Jensen to a two-year contract extension.
+The 2015 Calder Cup playoffs saw the Griffins go on a deep run making it to the Western Conference Finals, before ultimately losing to the Utica Comets.
+Jensen appeared in 16 playoff games, marking three points.
+On July 13, 2015, the Red Wings signed Jensen to a two-year contract extension.
 During the 2015–16 season, on January 24, 2016, Jensen was recalled by the Detroit Red Wings.
-Prior to being recalled, Jensen recorded two goals and six assists in 39 games for the Grand Rapids Griffins.
+Prior to being recalled, Jensen recorded two goals and six assists in 39 games for the Griffins.
 He was reassigned to the Griffins on January 26 without featuring in a game.
+He finished the season appearing in 75 games with Grand Rapids, scoring three goals and 19 points.
+The Griffins made the 2016 Calder Cup playoffs and Jensen played in nine playoff games, registering two points.